josiah-roberts/justcallme.ryan/md/sisyphean-friendship.md

 Luca left last week.
-He was moving in with a friend in the area - cheaper rent, better accommodations.
+He was moving in with a friend in the area — cheaper rent, better accommodations.
 When he walked out the door I sighed and turned to Derrick, "There goes another one."
-Derrick seemed a bit bemused, "He's still in the area - he'll be around for another five months."
+Derrick seemed a bit bemused, "He's still in the area.
+He'll be around for another five months."
 I shook my head.
 "No. He's gone."

-Derrick is right of course - Luca will still be around.
+Derrick is right of course — Luca will still be around.
 We could keep in touch.
 But I know we won't.
 Luca lived with us for a few months, became a casual friend, and now he's moving on.
 Our paths may cross again, but we're over the hill now: another boulder rolling down, another Sisyphean Friendship over.

-I generally don't miss people.
-Even so, some departures hurt more than others.
-Take Karolina: I remember clearly sitting on the couch the first few evenings she was here – she would shyly putter around the kitchen, and then stand and watch in the doorway while we all talked in the living room.
-She worked a lot.
-We would mostly see her late at night – she wasn’t around for weekend outings, always at the lab.

-We didn't spend much time together until the last few weeks Karolina was here.
-She would be there in the evenings while Kevin, Derrick and I were there, chatting or watching a show.
-I can see her sitting there on the end of the couch, hair up in a towel from her shower, hands wrapped around a mug of magnesium, listening.
+Not all temporary friendships are created equal.
+Some people are forgotten quickly, but others linger longer, leaving an impression that you carry with you.
+Such are my memories of Karol.
+She would shyly putter around the kitchen, and then stand watching in the doorway while we talked in the living room.
+She was always at the lab late, often working through the weekends, so we mostly saw her late at night, for an hour or two before sleep.
+I can see her sitting there on the end of the couch, shower-wet hair wrapped up in a towel, hands wrapped around a mug of magnesium.

- and we all decided  I'm glad she's back home, where she is happy, but I'm sad  People you appreciate on a level beyond the superficial, whose company you enjoyed more than that of a casual acquaintance.
+What happened with Karol?
+I don't really know.
+It was just in the last week or two of her time here we started talking.
+Sharing the videos we liked, the music we listened to.
+The things we thought were beautiful.
+Our stories.
+Our struggles.
+Our fears.
+We shared meals and went on adventures.
+At some point, Karol became _one of us_, and I don't know how to express what that means other than how she did: "family."
+That quiet researcher from Poland ended up being one of the sweetest people I've ever been able to call my friend.

+She's gone now — that's how it goes with Sisyphean Friendship.
+And I'm not sad about it, per-se: her time here was a short season and now she's back home, surrounded by other friends and family.
+Things are as they should be.

+Still, I can't help but feel melancholy at the inevitibility of it all: some people pass through like neutrinos, and others leave me asking, to plagarize a friend, "how did you become so important in such a short period of time?"
 But gravity has no favorites... they roll down the hill just the same.

-You can stay in touch, but it's not the same.
-I wish I didn't have to say goodbye - I suppose that's part of the appeal of the heaven that I grew up believing in - somewhere else we will go where we can reunite with the people we love, no matter how far separated by time, space, or circumstance.
-But that's not the hand we've been dealt.
+You can try to stay in touch.
+But even then it's not the same.
+To a greater or lesser degree, you have to reckon with the reality that you can't rewind the clock and bring people back: in time, space, and stage of life, we're only in the same place for a short time.
+All the more in this Hotel California.
+So I try to enjoy the new friends I make, and appreciate those who are no longer here.

+"Don't cry because it's over, smile because it happened."
+"One must imagine Sisyphus happy."
+Take your pick.

 This weekend, I'm in Santa Cruz, climbing that hill again.

-One must imagine Sisyphus happy.

-1. Reasonably strong, abrupt ending
-2. Okay
-3. Picture is good, but maybe in the wrong place.
-Poor opening.
-4. Again, picture is good.
-Unify?
-What is this paragraph for?
-5. Undeveloped
-6. Undeveloped
-Closing.
-Good material, Undeveloped